jundalisay/spblist/content/en/research/hitler/mein/volume-1/chapter-07c.md

 ---
-title: The Revolution
+title: The End of the War
-heading: Chapter 7
+heading: Chapter 7c
 weight: 54
 description: "In August and September, the symptoms of moral disintegration increased more rapidly"
 author: Adolf Hitler